 Demirjian's staging has the best scientific documentation and has therefore been chosen as the staging system we recommend using in Norway for wisdom teeth.
 We have chosen to use the left wisdom tooth in the lower jaw (denoted 38), as there is most scientific documentation for this tooth.
 The figure below shows an outline of Demirjian's tooth formation stages, which are divided into eight stages, A-H, the first four being crown formation stages and the last four root formation stages.
-The way the method works in practice is that the person assessing the X-ray image finds the stage that best describes the wisdom tooth in the X-ray image of the individual being assessed.
+The way the method works in practice is that the person assessing the radiographs finds the stage that best describes the wisdom tooth in the radiographs of the individual being assessed.